acromondx/acromondx-blog/content/about/index.md

 On this blog, I share my learnings and creations through articles, the most of which are about technology and programming.

 Aside from coding, I love
 - photography 📸
 - reading 📚
 - cooking 🍰
+- space exploration 🚀
 - and more coding  😁